lem-project/lem-project.github.io/content/en/usage/usage.md

 > This feature was added in Lem 2.1

-The shortcut `C-x d` (M-x filer) opens a project explorer on the left side.
+The shortcut `C-x d` (Alt-x filer) opens a project explorer on the left side.
 Another keypress closes the Filer.

 <img class="" src="/filer.png" alt="Lem Filer on the left window">

 This command opens the filer at the current working directory.
 Often, it is the directory from which you started Lem.
-You can change it (M-x change-directory), but you can use other filer commands.
+You can change it (Alt-x change-directory), but you can use other filer commands.

-The command `M-x filer-directory` opens (or closes) the filer at the current buffer's directory.
+The command `Alt-x filer-directory` opens (or closes) the filer at the current buffer's directory.

-The command `M-x filer-at-directory` prompts you for a directory.
+The command `Alt-x filer-at-directory` prompts you for a directory.
 It is new as of November 2024.

 ### Project commands

 > Project related commands were added in Lem 2.1

-Use `M-x project-find-file` to choose a file among the list of all files pertaining to the current project.
+Use `Alt-x project-find-file` to choose a file among the list of all files pertaining to the current project.
 This command is bound to `C-x p f`.

 A project is recognized by typical files or directories.
 For example, a directory containing a `.git/` subdirectory or a `.project`,